SwissTPH/openmalaria/README.txt

 util		Extra scripts associated with OpenMalaria.

-Scenario schema files:
-model/scenario.xsd	The latest schema file.
-Code is generated from this file. schema/scenario_*.xsd	Copies of all schema versions (see schema/policy.txt).
+Scenario schema files (see schema/policy.txt for details): schema/scenario.xsd : The latest (partial) schema file. schema/entomology.xsd, schema/demography.xsd, etc: components of the latest schema, included from scenario.xsd. schema/scenario_*.xsd : Copies of released schema versions, with all components inlined in the same file.